 - Do not open a message from any name that you do not recognise

-- Tell an adult if you keep getting messages from names that you do not recognise
+- Tell a trusted adult if you keep getting messages from names that you do not recognise

-- If the sender is known to you and has sent messages that have upset you in the past - ignore any new messages but tell an adult about it
+- If the sender is known to you and has sent messages that have upset you in the past - ignore any new messages but tell a trusted adult about it

 - Do not share your e-mail with anybody other than those you know very well and can trust